Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Fault-tolerant blind quantum computation with quantum error-correcting codes

-In UBQC, a fault-tolerant computing should be performed as in Fig.\ref{fig-FTQC-process}.
-For example, Alice delegated Bob to perform fault-tolerant preparation of quantum error-correcting codes.
-After then, these encoded logical qubits are used to create encoded brickwork state to realize fault-tolerant quantum computing.
-In fault-tolerant preparation\cite{broadbent2009universal}, thousands of qubits are used to prepare quantum error-correcting codes.
-On one hand, for delegated preparation, quantum gates of the encoding circuit are equivalently transformed into brickwork state or other graph state, and then implemented by measurement-based quantum computation.
-The quantum gates between non-neighbouring qubits can not be directly implemented on brickwork state, so we need many SWAP gates to ensure that any quantum gate acts on adjacent qubits.
-On the other hand, the CNOT gate between non-adjacent qubits is frequently used in fault-tolerant encoding circuit, so a large number of SWAP gates are needed to transformed into brickwork state, which requires a lot of auxiliary quantum resources.
-Hence, it is very difficult to achieve a desired fault-tolerant quantum computation with current quantum technology.
-If the high-frequency CNOT gate of the encoding circuit can be implemented at high successful probability, the error rate of the prepared quantum error-correcting code will be very low.
-Consequently, with limited quantum resources, a fault-tolerant blind quantum computation can be implemented by in a compromised way using a combination of quantum error-correcting code preparation and fault-tolerant measurements in UBQC.
+In UBQC, a fault-tolerant computation typically needs to follow the paradigm in Fig.\ref{fig-FTQC-process}.
+Alice first delegates to Bob to perform the fault-tolerant preparation of quantum error-correcting codes.
+Then Bob uses these encoded logical qubits to create an encoded brickwork state to realize fault-tolerant quantum computing.
+In the fault-tolerant preparation, the CNOT gates between non-adjacent qubits are repeatedly used in the fault-tolerant encoded circuit, so a large number of SWAP gates are needed to ensure CNOT gates can act on neighboring qubits, which requires many auxiliary qubits.
+If these CNOT gates of the encoding circuit can be implemented with high probability, then the error rate of the prepared quantum error-correcting code will be greatly reduced.
+In the fault-tolerant computation, fault-tolerant quantum gates of the desired quantum circuit need to be equivalently transformed into the brickwork state.
+Then, the fault-tolerant measurements are performed on each encoded logical qubit of the brickwork state in the framework of MBQC.
+Consequently, with limited quantum resources, a fault-tolerant blind quantum computation can be implemented by using a combination of quantum error-correcting code preparation and fault-tolerant measurements.